RheaMimiCarillo/data-structures-and-algorithms/401-challenges/array-insert-shift/README.md

 ![array-insert-shift-2](./array-insert-shift-2.png "older whiteboard, but the top is in view")

+## Approach & Efficiency

+We took the approach to not use built-in methods and to use traditional for loops to complete our functionality requiremnts.

-## contributions:
+## Contributions

 Worked with Jordan Yamada, Carlos Herrera, Jeffery Smith, Davia Tusia, and Alfredo Ortiz on the drawings.

 Worked with Jordan Yamada and Jeffery Smith on the code example

 [Implementation on repl.it](https://replit.com/@CravenCat/401CC02#index.js)

-## Approach & Efficiency

-We took the approach to not use built-in methods and to use traditional for loops to complete our functionality requiremnts.